UncleJunVIP/Mortar/README.md

         # Define more sections if desired

     filters:
+      inclusive_filters: # Inclusive filters are applied first.
+If ROM filename contains any of these it will be included
+        - "USA"
+        - "En,"
-      exclusive_filters: # Exclusive filters are applied first. i.e. If ROM filename contains any of these it will be excluded
+      exclusive_filters: # Exclusive filters are applied second. i.e. If ROM filename contains any of these it will be excluded
         - "(Proto"
         - "(Demo)"
         - "(Beta)"